-The coursework will combine lectures from Dr. Mead, programming in partnership with Audencia Business School, and field trips to businesses and the European Union Institutions in Brussels. b Students are expected to gain a broad understanding of international economics but also solid understanding of the complex economic, cultural, and strategic relationships between France, the European Union and Eurozone, and the United States.
+The coursework will combine lectures from Dr. Lorenzo Bizzi with programming and site visits related to course themes.
+Students are expected to gain a broad understanding of international economics, as well as a solid understanding of the complex economic, cultural, and strategic relationships among the three host countries, the European Union and Eurozone, and the United States.

 All course-related discussions will be conducted in English.

 There will not be a standard textbook for the class.
 However, readings associated with various topics will be assigned and access will be made available via Titanium.

 Because this course involves international travel, there will be required pre-travel elements.
 Such elements will include orientations on international travel requirements and some cultural awareness.